POLITICAL SCIENCE

 Paperback | Pub: 01 Apr 2021£16.99

-‘one of the year’s most exciting releases’ – The Herald China is building the world’s first digital totalitarian state, a system of hitherto unimaginable social and political control.
-Internet freedom has been eliminated and...
+Featured in The Times and Sunday Times ‘One of the year’s most exciting releases’ – The Herald China is building the world’s first digital totalitarian state, a system of hitherto unimaginable social and political control....

 -